expressive-code/expressive-code/packages/@expressive-code/core/README.md

 ### `ExpressiveCodeEngine`

 The main class of Expressive Code.
-It is responsible for rendering code blocks and providing access to the theme and other configuration options.
+It is responsible for rendering code blocks and providing access to the themes and other configuration options.

 See above for a [usage example](#usage-example).